Deep sequence models tend to memorize geometrically; it is unclear why: Geometry arises from naturally-occurring spectral bias, without pressures

 \section{Geometry arises from naturally-occurring spectral bias, without pressures}

-Setting aside the competition between the two parametric memories, we can still extract a non-trivial question: {how} does gradient descent synthesize global information from mere local supervision, without various pressures, and {what} geometry does it produce?
-To isolate this, we turn to simpler, 1-layer, 1-hop \nodetovec{} models.
-These are equivalent to a Transformer, trained only on edge-memorization, with only an embedding and unembedding layer---thus, associative memory is architecturally prohibited.\footnote{\nodetovec{} cannot implement associative memory at least in the form we care about.
-A more contrived form is possible; see \S\ref{sec:nodetovec-associative}.}
+\looseness-1 Setting aside the competition with the associative memory, we can still ask questions about the geometry: \ifarxiv what is the geometry, how does it correspond to global information, and how does it arise without explicit pressures? \else where does the global geometry come from, and how does it arise without explicit pressures? \fi Recall that we find geometries not only in models with attention layers, but also in Mamba and in classical deep networks; to focus on the core phenomenon, we study the simplest yet non-trivial multi-layered gradient-descent-trained model: a 2-layer linear network consisting only of an embedding and unembedding layer (weight-tied), trained on the same loss (cross entropy) and the same dataset (of local edges).
+Equivalently, this is a 1-hop \nodetovec{} model with a 1-layer embedder.
+Here, associative memory is architecturally prohibited,\ifarxiv\footnote{\nodetovec{} with weight-tying cannot implement associative memory at least in the form we care about.
+A more contrived form is possible; see \S\ref{sec:nodetovec-associative}.}\fi{ }so we can pursue a clean analysis of the geometry alone.

-A precise characterization of what embeddings are learned even in such simple models is an open question, but a rich line of work (albeit with key assumptions about various pressures outlined shortly) points to a \emph{spectral bias}: the learned embeddings often align with the top (non-degenerate) eigenvectors of the negative graph Laplacian.
-This indeed holds: the \nodetovec{} embeddings in \cref{fig:overview} right column matches the top eigenvectors---called the Fiedler vector(s)---in \cref{fig:fiedler_path_star} left column.
-This leads us to a few key insights.
-First, these eigenvectors happen to be the very source of global geometries.
-But secondly, these \nodetovec{} geometries turn out to be more well-organized than what the Transformer exhibited (in \cref{fig:overview} middle column).
-Thus, we conjecture a similar but---in hindsight---somewhat ``adulterated'' spectral geometry in Transformers:
+\ifarxiv \else \looseness-1 \textbf{Where does the global geometry come from?} Precisely what embeddings are learned even in such simple models is an open question.
+But a rich line of work---with key assumptions about various pressures outlined shortly---points to a \emph{low-rank spectral bias} of gradient descent: the model learns a low-rank eigendecomposition of the adjacency matrix $\vecA$.
+We corroborate this in \cref{sec:tiny-graphs}, showing that the graph's top eigenvectors indeed match what our $2$-layer, \nodetovec{} models learn.
+Our insight is that these top eigenvectors are the very source of global information: intuitively, these vectors are ones that should dominate the $\ell$-hop adjacency matrix $\vecA^\pathlength$.

-\begin{hypothesis} \textbf{(Spectral bias)} A Transformer memorizes with a global geometry due to spectral biases; but there is significant headroom in the quality of geometry, likely because the representation is adulterated with local associative memory. \end{hypothesis}

-A natural next question is to wonder where the spectral bias stems from.
-Going back to \nodetovec{} theories (see \S\ref{sec:node-to-vec-theories}), the literature suggests that similar models rely on the top eigenvectors due to the explicit pressure of a bottleneck \citep{levy14imf,haochen21simclr,tan24simclr,jaffe2020word2vec} or explicit regularization \citep{karkada2025closedform} or an explicitly multi-hop supervision \citep{qiu18embedding}.
-Our setting defies all these assumptions.